 - Finding composition in nature by Paul Strand

-- The Master of light and shadow – Edward Weston
+- Edward Weston as the Master of light and shadow

-Do you take inspiration from some other photographer, not already explored in a series?
+Do you take inspiration from some other photographer, not already explored in the series?
 Leave me a comment with suggestions!